-Resources in this section help child welfare professionals respond to suspected child abuse and neglect, assess the needs of families, and protect children's safety.
+Resources in this section help child welfare professionals respond to suspected child abuse and neglect, assess the needs of families, and ensure that children are safe and protected.
 They include information on reporting suspected child abuse and neglect; intake, investigation, and assessment of reports; addressing trauma; and collaborative responses.

-Screening and investigating reports, assessing safety and risk, and responding to types of neglect and abuse.
+Screening and intake, investigating reports, assessing safety and risk, responding to types of neglect and abuse, and recurrence of child maltreatment.

 Differential response in child protective services